exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 accounts.

-The **AZURE_SAS_TOKEN** is a Shared Access Signature (SAS) that provides secure access to storage account with granular control over how the clients can access the data.
+The **AZURE_SAS_TOKEN** is a Shared Access Signature (SAS) that provides secure access to storage accounts with granular control over how the clients can access the data.

 Please refer to Azure documentation on [creating storage